net-prophet/noiR/README.md

 ### Features
 + Blazing fast full-featured WebRTC SFU for modern video conferences
-+ Admin API for creating rooms, managing members and seeing health statistics
-+ Basic Authentication - Require a password to join, or require a password to publish
 + Room Limits - Limit the number of members, publishers, or the maximum age of a room
 + "Channels" - A channel is a 1-publisher fanout room with publish authentication
++ (WIP) Basic Authentication - Require a password to join, or require a password to publish
++ (WIP) Admin API for creating rooms, managing members and seeing health statistics
 + (Planned) Stream Recording - Automatically record all streams in a room and upload them to S3
 + (Planned) Play into Room - Play a video or audio file from local disk or URL into a room or channel
 + (Planned) Admin Dashboard